 At Franche Community Primary School, ongoing assessment is an integral part of the learning and development processes.
-Staff in all departments use the 'Birth to 5 Matters' quidance to support planning and assessment.
+Staff in Pre-school and Reception use our Franche framework (which incorporates birth to five and development matters) to support planning and assessment.
+Tots use the 'Birth to 5 Matters' guidance to support their planning and assessment.

 We recognise that the most powerful form of assessment in the EYFS, is the practitioner's knowledge of the child.
 With this in mind, we believe in providing extended periods of time where staff can interact with the children in a purposeful way.
 Staff observe pupils to identify their achievements, interests and learning styles.
-These observations are shared in weekly planning meetings and then used to shape future planning to build on prior learning and provide opportunities for children's next steps through adult led sessions and the environment.
+These observations are shared in weekly planning meetings and then used to shape future planning to build on prior learning and provide opportunities for children's next steps to be met through adult led sessions and the enhancements within the environment.
 Staff also take into account observations and discussions shared by parents and/or carers.